david-ruffin/sec-agent-tools/sec_agent_building_prompt.md

 7. **TRANSPARENCY** - Always include metadata with timestamp, endpoint name, and parameter presence information.

+8. **SIMPLICITY OVER COMPLEXITY** - Prefer implementations with fewer conditionals and special cases.
+Use the exact methods shown in documentation.

+9. **LITERAL INTERPRETATION** - Follow the API documentation examples exactly, even if you think there might be a "better" way to do it.

 ## How to Determine Parameters from SEC-API Documentation

 1. **Required Parameters**: